 Hydraulic conductivity is a measure of the ease with which water can move through pore spaces or fractures of an aquifer.
 If the hydraulic conductivity value is high, easier transmittal of water toward a pumping well results in less drawdown in the pumping well, and consequently, less drawdown in nearby wells affected by the pumping well's cone of depression.
 Conversely, if the hydraulic conductivity value is low, the slow transmittal of water toward a pumping well results in a higher drawdown in the pumping well because the pumping well must draw from a greater vertical column in the well to derive the same amount of water.
-The larger cone of depression in a well completed in material with a low hydraulic conductivity will cause greater drawdowns in nearby wells.
+The deeper cone of depression in a well completed in material with a low hydraulic conductivity will cause greater drawdowns in nearby wells.

-The proposed point of diversion is located near two of the ten wells selected by Brockway for determination of hydraulic conductivity.
+Brockway selected 10 wells near the proposed point of diversion.
 Brockway averaged hydraulic conductivities derived for each of the ten wells, and computed an average hydraulic conductivity of 15.3 feet/day.

-Brockway computed hydraulic conductivity values from the well driller's reports for the two nearest wells.
-The two individual well hydraulic conductivity values are higher than the hydraulic conductivity values for the other eight wells.
-As a result, pumping water from wells nearest the proposed points of diversion would cause less simulated drawdown than the simulated drawdown when the data from all ten wells is averaged.
-Brockway's hydraulic conductivity of 15.3 ft/day is conservative, and would overestimate drawdown near the pumping well.
+The proposed point of diversion is located near one of the ten wells selected by Brockway for determination of hydraulic conductivity.
+Brockway computed the hydraulic conductivity for the nearest well in determining hydraulic conductivity.
+The data from this "nearest" well produces an individual hydraulic conductivity value of 0.4 feet/day, a much lower value than the average hydraulic conductivity for ten select wells.
+As a result, pumping water from the proposed points of diversion would cause more drawdown to nearby wells than the simulated drawdown when the data from all ten wells is averaged.
+Brockway's hydraulic conductivity of 15.3 ft/day is excessive.

-The nearest well owned by a protestant is 1.5 miles away.
-Even after employing a conservative value of 15.3 ft/day for hydraulic conductivity, pumping the proposed well will only cause a drawdown of 1.5 inches in the protestant's well.
+The nearest well owned by a protestant is 1.7 miles away.
+By employing an excessive value of 15.3 ft/day for hydraulic conductivity, pumping the proposed well will cause a drawdown of 2.8 inches in the protestant's well.